In Bristol Studio, Unit 19B Barton Hill Trading Est, Bristol BS5 9BB

 Sally in her studio

-Sally Reay, Director & Finance & Operations Manager
+Sally Reay: Director – Finance & Operations Manager

-Sally is also the Director of Bristol Creatives, the artist-led network for visual and applied artists in the city, which she founded in 2006.
-She is an artist and designer-maker herself and she helped set up the Phoenix52 Community Arts Project, the Easton Arts Trail, and was a founding member of Mivart Artists.
+Sally is also the freelance Finance & Operations Manager at Puppet Place Trust Ltd and the founder and Director of Bristol Creatives, the artist-led network for visual and applied artists in the city, which she founded in 2006.
+She also helped set up #BigUpBartonHill Network and the Phoenix52 Community Arts Project.

 In Bristol Studio provides an amazing opportunity to combine her background in arts management with her passion for using creativity to develop and support communities.